 HIIT, or high-intensity interval training, is a great way to burn lots of calories in a short time and really blast stubborn belly fat.
+If you’ve been wondering how can I get an hourglass figure then HITT might be for you.
 If you aren’t familiar with them, HIIT workouts call for you to do short (but very intense) bursts of exercise followed by short rest periods.
 Most can be completed in less than twenty minutes, making them a great choice for those who think they won’t – or don’t – have time for longer workouts.

 HIIT workouts vary, but even very simple ones – say 30 seconds of fast running, followed by 15 seconds of walking – can be repeated in a pattern of 15-20 minutes for hugely effective results.
 Best of all, you can do exercises like these almost anywhere.

 3. Toning Up Your Hips

 As you begin to lose that belly fat – or if it was never much of a problem anyway – you can turn your attention to shaping and toning your hips and thighs.
 Here are just a few simple ways to do that.